Home Supplements How We Rate Blog

 What does the research say about Bitter Melon?

-There are currently 10 peer-reviewed studies on Bitter Melon (Momordica charantia), involving 620 total participants.
-Research covers Blood sugar control, Insulin sensitivity, Lipid management.
-The overall evidence strength is rated as Very Strong.
+There are currently 21 peer-reviewed studies on Bitter Melon (Momordica charantia), involving 1,904 total participants.
+Research covers Blood Sugar Control, Lipid Management, Clinical trials and 1 more areas.
+The overall evidence strength is rated as Strong.

 How strong is the evidence for Bitter Melon?